ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 {{site.data.keyword.DRA_full}} collects and analyzes the results from unit tests, functional tests, and code coverage tools to determine whether your code meets predefined criteria at specified gates in your deployment process.
 If your code does not meet or exceed the criteria, the deployment is stopped to prevent risks from being released.
 You can use {{site.data.keyword.DRA_short}} as a safety net for your continuous delivery environment or as a way to implement and improve quality standards.

- **Note:** This tool integration is available only on {{site.data.keyword.Bluemix_notm}} Public.
+ This tool integration is available only on {{site.data.keyword.Bluemix_notm}} Public.
 It is preconfigured and does not require any configuration parameters.
 You cannot reconfigure this tool integration.
+ {: tip}

 Add {{site.data.keyword.DRA_short}} to maintain and improve the quality of your code in {{site.data.keyword.Bluemix_notm}} by monitoring your deployments to identify risks before they are released.